wangziqi2013/wangziqi2013.github.io/_posts/2019-12-07-optimizing-systems-for-nvm-by-reducing-bit-flipping.markdown

 during normal execution.
 We present these optimization as follows.
 The data structure optimization leverages the observation that on x86-64 platform, not all bits are flipped equally when updating a 64 bit pointer.
 To elaborate: The lower few bits of the pointer is typically zero for alignment purposes, e.g. if the heap allocator always returns blocks aligned to 16 bytes, the low 4 bits of the pointer will always be zero.
+Furthermore, the higher 16 bits of the virtual address always replicate bit 47 in the virtual address, which is required for usable canonical addresses.
+The allocator itself may also attempt to maintain locality of memory blocks returned to the user.
+As a result, for two blocks of the same size returned from an allocator, it is very likely that the two blocks are close to each other in the virtual address space.